 What makes the best dice tray?

-There are a lot of different types of dice tray out there coming in a range of different materials, sizes, and prices.
-When we were designing ours we looked for what was out there, at what the best trays had in common and what they were missing.
-This is our train of thought as to why our dice trays are so good, but also just a guide for things to look for in a good dice tray.
+There are a lot of different types of dice trays out there coming in a range of different materials, sizes, and prices.
+There are a few different factors you need to consider to find the best dice tray: materials, surface, size, and does it fit your aesthetic.
+When we were designing ours we looked for what was out there, what the best had in common and what they were missing.
+These questions should also help you when you’re looking to make a decision on which you want to use.

 What is the best surface to roll dice on?